-So that’s where this pie dough comes in.
-After all of the dough I’ve made in the past, this one was, by far, the best.
+So that’s where this all butter really flakey pie dough recipe comes in.
+After all of the dough I’ve made in the past, this one was, by far, the absolute best.

 And she’s been around the dessert block once or twice.